DXHeroes/knowledge-base-content/practices/ux_strategy.md

 **Goals**

 What do I want to achieve?
 Since this a UX strategy that focus should be on the experience, that is, on what emotion(s) we want to achieve.
-This should include a very brief descriptio0n of the target audience.
+This should include a very brief description of the target audience.
 A good way to think of it is by providing the answer to two questions: "Who are we doing it for?" and "Why should they care?"

 **Scope of Work**